 Want to know more about the surprising health benefits of your festive feast?
 Let our Clinical Services Director Stephen Hannan talk you through some Christmas dinner staples and give yourself even more of a reason to indulge in your favourite meal of the year!

-Turkey is the staple of any Christmas dinner and is a great source of lean protein which helps the body maintain healthy retinas, keeping vision sharp.
+Turkey is the staple of any Christmas dinner and is a great source of lean protein, which helps the body maintain healthy retinas to keep vision sharp.
 It is also full of vitamins such as calcium and zinc, which help in the creation of melanin, the pigment that protects your eyes and helps you see in the dark.1

 Carrots & Parsnips

 Seasonal vegetables such as carrots and parsnips also help preserve eye health.
 The bright orange vegetable contains beta-carotene, a vitamin which can stop the development of cataracts2.
 Carrots also contain antioxidants which improve macula function, meaning grandma was right, carrots do in fact help us see in the dark.

 Brussel sprouts are a divisive part of the Christmas dinner and one of the most nutritious vegetables you can put on your plate.
 Sprouts contain lutein and zeaxanthin, which work together to protect retina health and the eye tissue that enables us to identify light and colour3.
 Plenty of sprouts and their vitamins and minerals will help the macula block excessive blue light and therefore reduce the potential damage from computers, tablets and screens.

 A Christmas dinner would not be complete without lashings of cranberry sauce.
 The little red berries contain vitamin A, vitamin C, and a high level of antioxidants which promote healthy connective tissue and collagen, which are two components of the cornea, the front part of our eye which protects the iris and pupil4.